 - Prison Ministries: Life skills, re-entry assistance, Bible study, discipleship for jail inmates in King County correctional facilities.

 - Dental Clinic: Volunteer dentists provide acute and restorative care for homeless, very low income individuals and families.

 Recent Successes and Current Challenges

 Success: Morning Watch Van

-Seattle's Union Gospel Mission in the Spring of 2011 launched its Morning Watch program in partnership with King County, the City of Seattle and the Metropolitan Improvement District.
+Seattle's Union Gospel Mission recently launched its Morning Watch program in partnership with King County, the City of Seattle and the Metropolitan Improvement District.
 King County donated a van which has been outfitted and staffed by the Mission to patrol downtown Seattle in the early morning hours.

 Directed by email and cell-phone referrals, Morning Watch provides wake ups, transportation and site clean ups for individuals sleeping in the doorways, service entrances and sidewalks of Seattle's downtown community.
 Seattle Police, MID Ambassadors, businesses and other agencies send referrals to Morning Watch staff and volunteers who respond in person to help individuals get up and out of the doorways and back entrances.
 They are offered transportation to get a meal or other assistance at the Mission, or referrals to other agencies.